-It is expected that each loan will run to maturity, however the loan agreement between THFCC and GGL provides that GGL may at any time purchase the secured bonds.
-Bonds purchased must be surrendered to the company and an amount of the outstanding balance of the loan between THFCC and GGL equal to the outstanding balance of the bonds surrendered shall be deemed to be prepaid.
-Following any such purchase a corresponding amount of the outstanding loan between the company and THFCC equal to the amount of the bonds surrendered shall also be deemed to be prepaid.
-The prepaid amounts of the loan and the equivalent bond nominal amount is removed from the statement of financial position on the date that the bonds are surrendered to the issuer for cancellation.
+It is expected that each loan will run to maturity however THFC, or any Bond Issuance Authorised Borrower, may at any time purchase bonds and, following such purchase, THFC, or any Bond Issuance Authorised Borrower may surrender the bonds to the company for cancellation.
+An amount equal to the outstanding principal amount of the bonds being surrendered shall be deemed prepaid under the Loan Agreement.
+The prepaid amount of the loan and the equivalent bond nominal amount is removed from the statement of financial position on the date that the bonds are surrendered to the issuer for cancellation.